Keoma (film): Production

-While participating in the filming of 21 Hours at Munich, Franco Nero was approached by his longtime friend and collaborator Enzo G. Castellari and producer Manolo Bolognini on the proposition of appearing in a Spaghetti Western, despite dwindling demand for films of that genre.
-At the time, no stories or scripts had been written - Nero, Castellari and Bolognini did, however, decide to name their pet project Keoma, which was a Native American name that, according to Bolognini, meant 'freedom' (in reality, the name means 'far away').
+While participating in the filming of 21 Hours at Munich, Franco Nero was approached by his longtime friend and collaborator Enzo G. Castellari and producer Manolo Bolognini on the proposition of appearing in a spaghetti Western, despite dwindling demand for films of that genre.
+At the time, no stories or scripts had been written - Nero, Castellari, and Bolognini did, however, decide to name their pet project Keoma, which was a Native American name that, according to Bolognini, meant "freedom" (in reality, the name means "far away").

 Keoma was reportedly planned as a sequel to Sergio Corbucci's Django, which Bolognini co-produced.
-The original treatment was written by actor George Eastman (Luigi Montefiori) and developed into a script by Mino Roli and Nico Ducci, neither of whom were experienced writers of Spaghetti Westerns.
+The original treatment was written by actor George Eastman (Luigi Montefiori) and developed into a script by Mino Roli and Nico Ducci, neither of whom was an experienced writer of spaghetti Westerns.
 Roli and Ducci's screenplay arrived three days after shooting began and was quickly thrown out by Castellari and Nero, unanimously believing that it was not appropriate for a Western.
 Castellari proceeded to rewrite the script on a daily basis throughout filming, taking suggestions from cast and crew members, as well as being influenced by the works of Shakespeare and Sam Peckinpah, among other sources.
-Most of the dialogue as it appears in the film was written by actor John Loffredo, although Nero also contributed a substantial amount of his own lines, including his final exchange with "The Witch".
+Most of the dialogue as it appears in the film was written by actor John Loffredo, although Nero also contributed a substantial number of his own lines, including his final exchange with "the Witch".
 In a 2012 interview, Nero explained that he lifted a line from a book called The Cowboy and the Cossack, by Nero's friend Claire Huffaker, for the scene with the Witch.

 The film was shot over a period of eight weeks, with most principal photography being done at the Elios Studios in Rome, where Corbucci had previously filmed Django.
 The studio's set was in dire need of repair, which made it easier for Castellari to film as they did not have to redress the sets.
 The film was also shot on location at Lago di Camposecco.

 According to Nero, the music by Guido & Maurizio De Angelis was inspired by Leonard Cohen.

 Release

 Keoma premièred in Italy on November 25, 1976, and was considered a mild success in Italy at the time.
 The film grossed a total of 1,571,995,000 Italian lira in Italy on its theatrical release.

-It was later released on Blu-ray by Mill Creek Entertainment as a double-feature with The Grand Duel utilizing a restored print.
+It was later released on Blu-ray by Mill Creek Entertainment as a double feature with The Grand Duel using a restored print.